camunda-community-hub/Make-Rest-Calls-From-Camunda-7-Example/README.md

 * [Connectors](https://docs.camunda.org/manual/latest/user-guide/process-engine/connectors/)

 Within a process all of the implementations can be used to implement a BPMN [Service Task](https://docs.camunda.org/manual/latest/reference/bpmn20/tasks/service-task/).
 The best practise guide provides a good [overview of the different options for the implementation of service taks](https://camunda.com/best-practices/invoking-services-from-the-process/).
- Addionally [Task Listeners](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#execution-listener) and [Execution Listeners](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#execution-listener) can implement Java Delegates.
+ Additionally [Task Listeners](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#execution-listener) and [Execution Listeners](https://docs.camunda.org/manual/latest/user-guide/process-engine/delegation-code/#execution-listener) can implement Java Delegates.

 This project uses 3 Service tasks to outline the different implementations.
 The following image outlines the process:

 ![Process](/img/process.png)

 :exclamation: Important:
 If a REST call returns not a 200 status Code, this does not automatically lead to an error within the process.
 Instead this can be implemented and handled depending on the requirements for each project.
 For more information read the explanation section.

 ## Run the project
 The project contains a Camunda Spring Boot application and a [JavaScript External Task Worker](https://github.com/camunda/camunda-external-task-client-js).
 Download the project and open the Camunda Spring Boot application in your IDE.
-Make sure you use a Java 11.
+Make sure you use Java 11.
 Start the application.

 Start a process instance of the process in Tasklist, by using the predefined start form or start the instance via REST.
 If you [start the instance via REST](https://docs.camunda.org/manual/latest/reference/rest/process-definition/post-start-process-instance/) make sure the needed variables are included.
 Example for the Request body:
 ```
 {